Killinaskully: Dan Clancy

 Dan Clancy is an almost permanent fixture in Jacksie's Bar, the local public house.
-Dan is the man to ask about everything, he always knows an answer to everyone's question, but as he says in S02 E03, most things in the parish, is made up.
+Dan is the man to ask about everything, he always knows an answer to everyone's question and he's known to be the best storyteller in the village, but as he says in S02 E03, most things in the parish, is made up.
 He boasted in the 2005 Christmas Special Episode that he had been to Jacksie's Bar "every day for the last 30 years".
 If in the bar he is rarely shown on-screen without a pint of Guinness on the counter in front of him.
 His trips to the toilet have become a regular gag on the show and have spawned Clancy a catchphrase.
 If he feels a need to go to the toilet he utter his catchphrase, "I must go strain the ole spuds", hops off his stool and walks to the toilet.
 Dan is rarely to be seen out of the company of his two sidekicks, drinking buddies and partners in crime Jimmy Bourke and Timmy Higgins.
 Dan first appeared in D'unbeliveables episode "D Mammy".
 He is shown to spend most of his time in the bar, albeit without his signature pint, instead with a whiskey.
 Dan is noticeably different in D'unbeliveables.
 While he still tells stories, he tends to seem drunk almost every time he's on screen, even in the morning.
 Whether there is some continuity between D'unbeliveables and Killinaskully is unknown, although it seems likely.

 Goretti

-Goretti is the sexually voracious Protestant proprietress of the Mount Bernadette bed and breakfast.
+Goretti is the sexually voracious Protestant proprietress of the Mount Bernadette bed and breakfast which is located beside Sgt Dick O'Toole's Garda station.
 A mistress of the double entendre, she has lived alone since the mysterious disappearance of her husband, the magician Mossie The Magnificent.
 In her spare time she is the leader of the local power walking group.
 She is good friends with the only other Protestant in town, Theo Wigmore.
 In S01 E02 Goretti's husband, Mossie the magnificent returns telling Goretti of how he was performing a magic when he made real magic!
 After sometime at home with her, he gets annoyed and stomps to the bathroom, where he lifts his wand and disappears!